SIOP Disaster Recovery Plan

 SIOP has a number of options should a disaster affect the conference.
 The first step would be to determine if an alternate hotel could be located in or around the conference city.
 Due to the high number of conference rooms and the need for meeting space, a convention center with multiple adjacent hotels could be considered.
 The use of a nearby college campus is another option.
 Should the disaster be citywide or regional, a second-tier city could be considered (e.g., Columbus, St. Louis, Kansas City).
 Columbus could be a very suitable location due to its proximity to the Administrative Office and its convention center.

-Another creative option is to piggyback some aspects of the conference with the fall consortium.
-The spring conference could move forward on a scaled down basis.
-Workshops, Sunday Seminars, and master tutorials could be added to an expanded fall consortium program.
+Another creative option is to piggyback some aspects of the conference with the Leading Edge Consortium.
+The Annual Conference could move forward on a scaled down basis.
+Workshops, Friday Seminars, and master tutorials could be added to an expanded Leading Edge Consortium program.
 Postponing some of these events would give an additional six months of planning time since the consortium is held in October.

 Management of the Disaster Recovery Plan